cperrault14/Python-Challenge/README.md

       c.
 Looping through the dataset to return desired results

       d.
-Creating dictionaries when necessary to store additional values to call upon later on
+Creating dictionaries and accessing keys as a list when necessary to store additional values to call upon later on

       e.
 Printing data in desired formats